xogroup/values/README.md

 * Be an ambassador

 ## Next Steps
-To conclude this excercise, we will also be adding specific examples of where the company values and the above tactics can be utilized within our tech organization.
+We will continue this initiative by continuing to refine the above lists, and by adding examples of where the company values and the above tactics can be utilized within the day to day efforts of our software teams.
+We encourage anyone with in the tech org to participate in this process by submitting a PR with changes to this document.